 “All I know is that he threatened to drop any minor that trained with their club last week and held a training session last night in Ferns after minors had played full senior football games with their clubs couple of hours previously.”

-As player welfare continues to remain a heavily discussed topic within the GAA’s national agenda, questions have to be asked in relation to various matters that arise and this is a prime example.
+As player welfare continues to remain a heavily discussed topic and issue within the GAA’s national agenda, questions must be asked when these matters arise.